How We Ranked These Skid Steer GPS Trackers

 Typical recovery patterns show:

-- Less than 25% of stolen construction equipment gets recovered
+Less than 25% of stolen construction equipment gets recovered

 - Machines without GPS often disappear within hours

-- Equipment with active GPS tracking systems sees recovery rates climb above 60–70%
+Equipment with active GPS tracking systems sees recovery rates climb above 60–70%

-Time matters.
+Timing is critical.
 Machines recovered within the first 24–48 hours avoid part-outs, resale, or cross-state movement.
 Location data shortens response windows and improves law enforcement coordination.

 Financial Impact Beyond Replacement Cost